pabaq/CarND-Behavioral-Cloning/README.md

 The goal of this project is to teach a Convolutional Neural Network to imitate human driving behaviour solely by providing the cars front camera images and the corresponding steering commands.
-The network shall learn to predict the correct steerings when being fed unseen road images.
+The network shall learn to predict the correct steering when being fed unseen road images.

 The approach is comparable to Nvidias [End-to-End Deep Learning for Self-Driving Cars][Nvidia2016] and we will therefore adopt their CNN for this project.
 You can find their paper in the References at the end.